CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Applicability to SEV-ES

-\bheading{Controlling page offsets.} Because the integrity protection of VMSA prevents the adversary from controlling the \rip after VMRUN, the page offset of the memory blocks to be decrypted cannot be controlled in \atknameOne.
-However, the adversary may resume the victim VM and allow it to run till a different \rip is encountered.
-In total, 512 different \rip{s} are needed to decrypt any memory blocks conforming to the PTE formats.
 To diversify the exploited \rip{s}, one strategy is to pause the victim when the VMEXIT is a NPF-triggered AE.
 When VMEXITs are NAEs or interrupt-triggered AEs, the next instruction to be executed after VMRUN is an instruction of the \#VC handler, whose virtual address is fixed in the kernel address space.
 To differentiate NPF-triggered AEs and interrupt-triggered AEs, although the adversary cannot read the RFLAG.IF directly, which indicates pending interrupts, she can inspect Bit 8 (V\_IRQ) of the Virtual Interrupt Control field (offset 60h) in the unencrypted VMCB control area.
 Moreover, as two consecutive NPF-triggered AEs may be caused by the same \rip, it is preferred to pause the victim VM after a few AEs.
 To trigger more NPF VMEXITs, one could periodically unset the Present bit of all PTEs of the victim VM.